European colonization of the Americas: British

 British colonization began in North America almost a century after Spain.
 The relatively late arrival meant that the British could use the other European colonization powers as models for their endeavors.
 Inspired by the Spanish riches from colonies founded upon the conquest of the Aztecs, Incas, and other large Native American populations in the 16th century, their first attempt at colonization occurred in Roanoke and Newfoundland, although unsuccessful.
 In 1606, King James I granted a charter with the purpose of discovering the riches at their first permanent settlement in Jamestown, Virginia in 1607.
 They were sponsored by common stock companies such as the chartered Virginia Company financed by wealthy Englishmen who exaggerated the economic potential of the land.

-James II established the Colony of New York and the Dominion of New England.

-The Reformation of the 16th century broke the unity of Western Christendom and led to the formation of numerous new religious sects, which often faced persecution by governmental authorities.
+The English Reformation led to the formation of numerous new Protestant sects, which often faced persecution by governmental authorities.
 In England, many people came to question the organization of the Church of England by the end of the 16th century.
 One of the primary manifestations of this was the Puritan movement, which sought to purify the existing Church of England of its residual Catholic rites.
 The first of these people, known as the Pilgrims, landed on Plymouth Rock in November 1620.
 Continuous waves of repression led to the migration of about 20,000 Puritans to New England between 1629 and 1642, where they founded multiple colonies.
 Later in the century, the new Province of Pennsylvania was given to William Penn in settlement of a debt the king owed his father.
 Its government was established by William Penn in about 1682 to become primarily a refuge for persecuted English Quakers, but others were welcomed.
 Baptists, German and Swiss Protestants, and Anabaptists also flocked to Pennsylvania.
 The lure of cheap land, religious freedom and the right to improve themselves with their own hand was very attractive.
+The English eventually went on to control much of Eastern North America, the Caribbean, and parts of South America.
+They also gained Florida and Quebec in the French and Indian War.